DanSamama/Adventure-1/README.md

 Easily upload the database, once WAMP is downloaded.

-1.Fork or Download the ZIP file
+1. Fork or Download the ZIP file
-2. Install WAMP software and upload the Mysql file 3.Launch the project
+2. Install WAMP software and upload the Mysql file
+3. Launch the project

 Do not hesitate to give me any feed-back :)